SKel1817/ExampleVictoryNativeChart/README.md

-# Victory Native Dual Y-Axis Chart Example
+# Victory Native XL Dual Y-Axis Chart Example

 Complete implementation showing how to create charts with dual y-axis in React Native using Victory Native XL